jcsantoto/cmsc435-space-data-scraper/README.md

 is scraped, which includes viewing the raw data and viewing them in graphs.

 The repository contains several files which contain the backend and frontend for the scraping of these various datasets.
-The CLI python file is the main program that is interacted with.
+The flask_app file is the main program that runs the web application.
+The web application is how you interact with our program.
 # Running the Program
 To use our space data scraper you can visit our website <a href = "http://96.255.219.52/">here</a>
 <br>